EVE-Tools/static-data/README.md

 PORT | 8000 | Port for the API to listen on
 DB_PATH | static-data.db | Path for storing the persistent location cache
 ESI_HOST | esi.tech.ccp.is | Hostname used for accessing ESI.
 Change this if you proxy requests.
-CREST_HOST | crest-tq.eveonline.com | Hostname used for accessing CREST.
+STRUCTURE_HUNT_HOST | stop.hammerti.me.uk | Hostname used for accessing the 3rd party structure hunt API.
 Change this if you proxy requests.
+DISABLE_TLS | false | Only check this if you're proxying API requests and terminate TLS-connections at the proxy.

 ## Todo
 - [ ] Seriously, this should not need to exist at all, maybe replace it with something like [Falcor](https://github.com/Netflix/falcor)